View Document Text

 prior years and/or a benchmark group of similar plans.

-Fee Analysis: Advisory Representatives will assist client in identifying the fees and other costs
+Fee Analysis: Advisory Representatives will assist clients in identifying the fees and other costs

 borne by the Plan for, as specified by client, investment management, recordkeeping, participant